Subscribe and Listen Now!

 In a world where people are more focused on cost over quality, they turn to cheaper products even though it's not a lasting investment in the long run.
 Although this may be true, there are specific manufacturing sectors that share the same value as Titan Abrasive in American-made materials such as Aerospace and Defense.

-It's no secret that businesses everywhere have been feeling the pressures of labor shortages and skills gaps.
+It's no secret that businesses everywhere have felt the pressures of labor shortages and skills gaps.
 In relation to company size, the process of bringing manufacturing home may be less challenging for those smaller companies in comparison to a company that might need upwards of 1,000 or more employees.
 Sourcing materials has also been an ongoing struggle, so you have to look at the big picture and determine how many things you are trying to do at once, which is another reason it may be more feasible for smaller manufacturers.
 Despite the scale of your business, Brandon encourages even bigger organizations that the labor shortages will get better over time and should not be discouraged, because there is still talent out there, you just need to find it!